ualjuliette/creative-computing/README.md

 [Why Love Generative Art](https://www.artnome.com/news/2018/8/8/why-love-generative-art)

-This quote by German artist, Mario Klingemann, is quite radical as it seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features in the Arts.
+This quote by German artist, Mario Klingemann, is quite radical as it seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features of the Arts.